IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Those who can make you believe absurdities can make you commit atrocities.”

 >“It is difficult to free fools from the chains they revere.”

+>“I disapprove of what you say, but I will defend to the death your right to say it.”
+(His ideology condensed into a sentence by Evelyn Beatrice Hall)

+>“Confucius has no interest in falsehood; he did not pretend to be prophet; he claimed no inspiration; he taught no new religion; he used no delusions; flattered not the emperor under whom he lived...”

+>“Ours [i.e., the Christian religion] is assuredly the most ridiculous, the most absurd and the most bloody religion which has ever infected this world.
+Your Majesty will do the human race an eternal service by extirpating this infamous superstition, I do not say among the rabble, who are not worthy of being enlightened and who are apt for every yoke; I say among honest people, among men who think, among those who wish to think. ...
+My one regret in dying is that I cannot aid you in this noble enterprise, the finest and most respectable which the human mind can point out.”

+>“Goa is sadly famous for <a href="https://en.wikipedia.org/wiki/Goa_Inquisition" target="_blank">its inquisition</a>, equally contrary to humanity and commerce.
+The Portuguese monks made us believe that the people worshipped the devil, and it is they who have served him.”

+>“The Veda was the most precious gift for which the West had ever been indebted to the East.”<sup id="a10"><a href="#f10">10</a></sup>

 ― <a href="https://en.wikipedia.org/wiki/Voltaire" target="_blank">Voltaire</a>